ivoafonsobispo/IoMT-AI-IDS/README.md

 The repository offers various resources to support the objectives mention above, including:

-- `Attacks:` A folder that contains various source code attacks performed on the IoMT network.
+- `Attacks` A folder that contains various source code attacks performed on the IoMT network.
 It includes implementations of known attack techniques, such as replay, injection, and denial-of-service attacks.

-- `Captures:` Contains a collection of IP-based and BLE (Bluetooth Low Energy) captures.
+- `Captures` Contains a collection of IP-based and BLE (Bluetooth Low Energy) captures.
 Analyzing these captures can help in identifying patterns, anomalies, and potential security breaches.

-- `Datasets:` This folder contains all the datasets developed in the project, including BLE datasets and IP-Based datasets.
+- `Datasets` This folder contains all the datasets developed in the project, including BLE datasets and IP-Based datasets.
 These datasets provide valuable information and real-world examples of network traffic and communication within an IoMT system.

-- `Network Diagrams:` Visual representations of the network architecture and communication flow within an IoMT system.
+- `Network Diagrams` Visual representations of the network architecture and communication flow within an IoMT system.
 These diagrams help in understanding the infrastructure and identifying potential attack vectors.

-- `Related Documents:` Supplementary documents, including project requirements, system specifications, and design considerations, which provide insights into the project's scope and overall development process.
+- `Related Documents` Supplementary documents, including project requirements, system specifications, and design considerations, which provide insights into the project's scope and overall development process.

-- `IoMT Scenario Code:` Implementations of CoAP (Constrained Application Protocol) and MQTT (Message Queuing Telemetry Transport) servers and clients for Arduino Yun and ESP32 microcontrollers.
+- `IoMT Scenario Code` Implementations of CoAP (Constrained Application Protocol) and MQTT (Message Queuing Telemetry Transport) servers and clients for Arduino Yun and ESP32 microcontrollers.
 These implementations demonstrate how to establish secure communication channels between IoMT devices, and form a basis for the IDS development.

-- `Scripts:` This folder contains two scripts that are used in the project.
+- `Scripts` This folder contains two scripts that are used in the project.
 The "BLE Fields Extractor" script is designed to extract all the fields in a BLE PCAP file, providing insights into device identifiers, UUIDs, data payloads, and other relevant information.
 The "Untitled192" script is used in the MQTT and COAP server.
 It starts and stops the servers while capturing traffic in rotating one-hour log files.

 ### Final Note